-Table VI-2: Description of Achievements from Previous 2014 - Program Funding: Grant funding Objective: To develop affordable housing for families and seniors Accomplishments / Status update, a list of available incentives for development of lower income housing will be prepared.
+Program Accomplishments / Status Funding: Grant funding Objective: To develop affordable housing for families and seniors update, a list of available incentives for development of lower income housing will be prepared.
 Status: Program HE.O.55 has been reviewed and partially implemented.
 The Development Code update, which will establish incentives for affordable housing, is scheduled for completion in December 2022.
 It continues to be appropriate to seek and identify potential funding sources and to identify incentives for affordable and special needs housing.
 This program will be continued as Program HE.9 in the Housing Plan to encourage the rehabilitation and production of affordable and special needs housing through financial assistance and development incentives and includes a stronger outreach component to engage the development community and share information regarding available housing resources and incentives.
-Program HE.O.56: Accomplishments: This program was not completed.
-While no applications for affordable The County shall meet with non-profit developers and other stakeholders by June 2015 and bi-annually thereafter to establish and implement a strategy to assist the development of housing affordable to extremely low-income households.
-As part of this effort, the County shall also at least bi-annually seek and apply for state and federal funding specifically targeted for the development of housing affordable to extremely low- income households, such as CDBG, HOME, Local Housing Trust Fund program, or special needs housing development projects were received during the 5 th Cycle planning period, the County continues to apply for CDBG, Home, USDA, and other State and Federal funding sources when County staffing resources are available to fund programs to assist lower income and special needs households.
-The Development Code update that is underway will include incentives for extremely low income housing development.
-Proposition 1-C funds and USDA funds.
-The County shall establish concessions and incentives by June 2015 to assist the development of housing for extremely low-income households such as increased densities, modifications to development standards, priority processing and fee deferrals.
-Status: This program continues to be appropriate, including seeking and identifying potential funding sources and incentives for affordable and special needs housing.
-The County is in the process of developing incentives for extremely low income housing as part of its Development Code update.
+Program HE.O.56: The County shall meet with non-profit developers and other stakeholders by June 2015 and bi-annually thereafter to establish and implement a strategy to assist the development of housing affordable to extremely low-income households.
+As part of this effort, the County shall also at least bi-annually seek and apply for state and federal funding specifically targeted for the development of housing affordable to extremely low-income households, such as CDBG, HOME, Local Housing Trust Fund program, I and Endoral funding college whom Latinty clatting recollege are available to fund Proposition 1-C funds and USDA funds.
+The County shall establish concessions and incentives by June 2015 to assist the development of housing for extremely low-income households such as increased densities, modifications to development standards, priority processing and fee deferrals. potential funding sources and incentives for affordable and special needs housing.
+Th County is in the process of developing incentives for extremely low income housing a part of its Development Code update.
 This program will be continued and will be Responsibility: Planning and Public Works Agency / Health and Human Services - Community Action Department combined with other similar programs from the 5 th Cycle.
-This program is continued in Program HE.9 to encourage the production of affordable and special needs housing through financial assistance and proactively engage the development and non-prof Time Frame: Incentives and Concessions and strategy by June 2015, Ongoing and at least bi-annual contact, depending on funding programs community, including identifying development incentives, such as increased densities, modified development standards, and development fee reductions, and resources Funding: Grant funding available for housing projects.
-This program is also continued in Program HE.5 to ensure the Development Code update establishes incentives for extremely low income housing.
-Objective: To develop affordable housing for families and seniors
+This program is continued in Program HE.9 to encourage the production of affordable and special needs housing through financial assistance and proactively engage the development and non-proficommunity, including identifying development incentives, such as increased densities modified development standards, and development fee reductions, and resource available for housing projects.
+This program is also continued in Program HE.5 to ensure the Development Code undetended to the D Time Frame: Incentives and Concessions and strategy by June 2015, Ongoing and at least bi-annual contact, depending on funding programs Funding: Grant funding Objective: To develop affordable housing for families and seniors the Development Code update establishes incentives for extremely low income housing.